Juicing Oranges and Lemons – To peel or not to peel?

 How Healthy Is Orange Peel?

 Orange peel is more nutrient-dense than the soft flesh on the inside, it’s packed with vitamin C and a single teaspoon has 3 times the vitamin C of the flesh inside according to Healthline.
-Not to mention that potassium, magnesium, B6 and B2, it’s no wonder orange juice has so many health benefits!
+Not to mention that potassium, magnesium, B6 and B2, it’s no wonder fresh orange juice has so many health benefits!

 It’s also got more fibre but that’s not relevant here since that will all be spat out as pulp from the juicer anyway.